Thomas-Metcalf/Portfolio/README.md

 ## How this works

-Each project has it's own file, which contains a readme.
+Each project has it's own folder, which contains a .md file.
 This file contains screenshots and a description of the project.
 Some files contain the original project file but this may not always be the case.

 ## Links